The purchase of a permit does not guarantee the use of any particular parking space.

 - stop the engine as soon as your vehicle is parked

 - not start the engine until about to change the position of the vehicle or to depart from the parking bay

-You must not use the vehicle whilst it is in the parking bay in connection with the selling of goods or offering for hire the driver’s or any other person’s skill or services.
+While your vehicle is in the parking bay you can't use it to sell goods or offer for hire the driver’s or any other person’s skill or services.

 Suspension of parking bays

-No vehicle shall be left in any parking bay in contravention of any notice or sign placed by us or the police which indicates that the parking bay is closed or suspended.
+No vehicle should be left in a parking bay in contravention of any notice or sign placed by us or the police which indicates that the parking bay is closed or suspended.

 You will receive an email after you have paid for your permit.
 Your permit will be activated up to 36 hours after you have paid for the permit.